-'Road to Samarkand' is rated as a physical level 3 tour.
-This itinerary requires a high level of fitness involving hiking and travelling to remote areas where tourist facilities are less developed.
+The Road to Samarkand tour is rated as a physical level 3 tour.
+Overall, this itinerary requires a high level of fitness involving hiking and travelling to remote areas where tourist facilities are less developed.

 This itinerary also drives through areas of high altitude.
 If you have an existing respiratory, vascular or coronary condition, we recommend checking with your doctor before undertaking this itinerary.
+On Day 8, you will reach an altitude of 3,200 metres.
+It is recommended to stay well hydrated and well rested in areas of high altitude.

-- On some days driving distances are very long and it will take the whole day to reach your destination - There will be a few days of walking whilst sightseeing with 5 7 hours a day - The hikes will generally last around 1-2 hours at a time, sometimes on an incline and mostly on uneven ground. - In Kyrgyzstan you will stay overnight in a guest house that has private facilities.
+- On some days driving distances are very long and it will take the whole day to reach your destination - The hikes will generally last around 1-2 hours at a time, sometimes on an incline and mostly on uneven ground - There will be long periods of walking whilst sightseeing with 6 8 hours per day

-Of course, our National Escorts will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
+Of course, our National Escorts and local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
 If you require any more information about the pace of the tours, please contact our reservations team who will be happy to answer your questions.